Perspective | Chadwick Boseman’s death is fueling important conversations about disabilities, and what’s happening on the screen and behind the scenes

 Lee is also an actor and a model.
 At age 7, when her mom handed her a Polaroid camera for her birthday, she immediately held a photo shoot in her front yard.
 She knew then that she wanted to find a career in front of a camera.

-She also knew that as a black person with a visible disability, she wasn’t going to find her way there easily.
+She also knew that as a Black person with a visible disability, she wasn’t going to find her way there easily.

-“People would tell me that was something I could never be, because no one wants to see a black girl with a disability on the cover of a magazine or on a movie screen,” says Lee, who has spina bifida and uses a wheelchair to get around.
+“People would tell me that was something I could never be, because no one wants to see a Black girl with a disability on the cover of a magazine or on a movie screen,” says Lee, who has spina bifida and uses a wheelchair to get around.
 “People would tell me that it was going to be impossible and that I shouldn’t even try.”

-When Lee learned of Boseman’s death, she felt that same swell of shock and sorrow that swept over so many of us who had never met him but felt we knew him through his powerful portrayal of King T’Challa and other black icons, including Jackie Robinson and James Brown.
+When Lee learned of Boseman’s death, she felt that same swell of shock and sorrow that swept over so many of us who had never met him but felt we knew him through his powerful portrayal of King T’Challa and other Black icons, including Jackie Robinson and James Brown.

 She also felt sadness for what might have been.
 Boseman never spoke publicly of his cancer and whether it was his choice to keep that part of himself private, or whether the entertainment industry left him feeling he had no choice but to do so.
 Lee can’t help wondering what it would have meant to his fans to hear him talk about what he was going through.

-“He is the black community’s superhero,” she says.
+“He is the Black community’s superhero,” she says.
 “Black kids don’t get told that they can be actors, that they can be doctors, that they can be whatever they want.
 Black kids don’t get that.
 And disabled kids don’t get that.
 Imagine how many kids that would have been inspired to know that their superhero had a disability, too.”

 In the days since Boseman’s death, it has been impossible to miss the heartfelt tributes to the Howard University grad’s abilities as an actor and his grace as a person.
 But there have also been powerful and important — and, yes, at times, contentious — conversations about the quietness around his cancer, which is considered a disability by the federal government.